FACILITIES and key instruments

 Our group at Columbia runs a state-of-the art laboratory for optical and nano-optical characterization of complex materials.
-Versatility of infrared and optical methods can be appreciated from a quick inspection of characteristic energy scales in solids which all fall in the frequency range that can be covered using a series of instruments available in our group.
+The versatility of infrared and optical methods can be appreciated from a quick inspection of characteristic energy scales in solids which all fall in the frequency range that can be covered using a series of instruments available in our group.
 Development of novel spectroscopic instrumentation is an integral part of our research effort.
+Some examples can be seen below.

 Read More >>